sbslee/kanu/README.md

 $ pip install kanu
 ```

-However, please note that KANU requires a different set of dependencies for each chatbot.
+KANU requires a different set of dependencies for each chatbot.
 You can find the dependencies specific to each chatbot in the [Chatbots](#chatbots) section.

 ## Running